 If the printer settings and controls aren't secure, someone may mistakenly, or even intentionally, alter and reroute print jobs, open saved copies of documents, or reset the printer to its factory defaults, thereby wiping all your settings.
 Another serious and potentially crippling data breach.

-3. Saved copies on the internal storage
+3. Printers have internal storage

 Most printers have an internal disk drive, which can store print jobs, scans, copies, and faxes.
 If the printer is stolen, or discarded without properly erasing the data, there is a likely potential that a potential hacker could recover the saved documents.